Marc Glimcher: Art world career

-Glimcher oversees the gallery's global activities from its headquarters in New York City, including international expansion to Beijing, London, Palo Alto, Seoul, Geneva, and, most recently, Hong Kong.
+Glimcher oversees the gallery's global activities from its headquarters in New York City, including international expansion to Beijing, London, Palo Alto, Seoul, Geneva, and Hong Kong.
 In 2008, Glimcher founded Artifex Press, the first digital, online catalogue raisonné publishing company.

-He has also curated a number of thematic exhibitions including Jean Dubuffet: A Retrospective; Je Suis le Cahier, The Sketchbooks of Picasso (1986), the only comprehensive exhibition of Picasso’s sketchbooks; Mark Rothko: The Last Paintings; Earthly Forms: The Biomorphic Sculpture of Arp, Calder, and Noguchi; Alexander Calder: From Model to Monument; and Logical Conclusions: 40 Years of Rule-Based Art, for which he authored the catalogue essay (2005).
+He has also curated thematic exhibitions including Jean Dubuffet: A Retrospective; Je Suis le Cahier, The Sketchbooks of Picasso (1986), the only comprehensive exhibition of Picasso’s sketchbooks; Mark Rothko: The Last Paintings; Earthly Forms: The Biomorphic Sculpture of Arp, Calder, and Noguchi; Alexander Calder: From Model to Monument; and Logical Conclusions: 40 Years of Rule-Based Art, for which he authored the catalogue essay (2005).

 Personal life

-Glimcher is married to Fairfax Dorn, the co-founder and artistic director of Ballroom Marfa.
-The couple resides in New York City.
-Glimcher has a single son, Matthew, who currently attends Purdue University as a freshman undergraduate student.
+From 1989 - 2002, Glimcher was married to Natalie Geary.
+From 2003 to 2013, Glimcher was married to Andrea Bundonis.
+Since 2015, he has been married to Fairfax Dorn, the co-founder and artistic director of Ballroom Marfa.
+He has five children: Isabelle, Lilleth, Katharine, Alexander, and Gage.

+The couple resides in New York City's Flatiron District and in Sagaponack, New York.
+From 2021 to 2024, Glimcher also maintained a six-bedroom waterfront home in Palm Beach, Florida.